Washington County Durham

 Chartershaugh Bridge crosses the River Wear this side of the now demolished Headgear.

-Construction of Chartershaugh Bridge, close Castle Street
+The Partially Completed Chartershaugh Bridge, near Castle Street

 The Dun Cow Pub and The Ferry Boat Inn at Chartershaugh (c.1920).
 Note Castle Street.